c4pt000/OSX-KVM/README.md

 Gabriel Somlo also has [some thoughts](http://www.contrib.andrew.cmu.edu/~somlo/OSXKVM/#sec_4) on the legal aspects involved in running macOS under QEMU/KVM.

+-c4pt000
+# * "According to kholia not me, I am also a poor student not in canada though much worse"
+# "I guess according to kholia's motivation"
 ### Motivation

 My aim is to enable macOS based builds + testing, kernel debugging, reversing